-Total remuneration earned by the senior management in 2013 was QAR 75.30 million (2012: QAR 70.28 million).
+Total remuneration earned by the senior executive management in 2014 was QAR 97,238 million (2013: QAR 75,30 million).

-6. Executive Management
+2.6 Executive Management

-While the Board has the ultimate responsibility on the governance of the Bank, the Executive Management (defined as the group of persons, appointed by the Board, with operational responsibility for the Bank) is responsible for the overall day-to-day management of the Bank's operations.
+While the Board has the ultimate responsibility on the governance of the Bank, the Executive Management (defined as the group of persons, appointed by the Board, with operational responsibility for the Bank) is responsible for the overall day-today management of the Bank's operations.
 It is responsible for making sure that operations are carried out in an effective, safe and sound manner, and in compliance with applicable internal Bank policies and procedures and external laws and regulations.

-The Bank has been headed by Mr. Andrew C. Stevens, GCEO, since 2008.
-In July 2013, Mr. Abdulla S Al Raisi was appointed as CEO of the Bank, reporting to the GCEO.
-The CEO is supported by a specialised and highly qualified team overseeing the core banking areas of Wholesale Banking and Retail and Consumer Banking and other support functions which include areas of Risk Management, Banking Operations, Strategic Clients, Legal Affairs, Finance, Organisational Effectiveness, Treasury and Financial Markets, Marketing, Internal Audit and Compliance and AML/CFT.
+Since 2013.
+Mr. Abdulla Saleh Al Raisi has been appointed as the CEO of the Bank.
+The CEO is supported by a specialised and highly qualified team overseeing the core banking areas of Wholesale Banking and Retail and Consumer Banking and other support functions which include areas of Risk Management.
+Banking Operations, Strategic Clients, Legal Affairs, Finance, Organisational Effectiveness, Internal Audit and Compliance and AML/CFT.